AdobeDocs/experience-cloud.en/help/campaign/campaign-standard-migration-home.md

 * Integration with Adobe Experience Platform
 * Consistent User Interface and Experience

-For more information on key capabilities and concept differences, refer to XXX
+For more information on key capabilities and concept differences, refer to [this page](https://experienceleague.adobe.com/en/docs/campaign-web/v8/rn/acs-migration.html).

 ## What's New